Dyan-Dev/dyan/README.md

 ## 🚀 Getting Started (Coming Soon)

-> Full setup instructions, Docker templates, and CLI will be available here.
+> Full setup instructions, Docker templates, and CLI will be available soon.

 ---